quiffman/ddclient/README.md

-*Rename the sample config to ddclient.conf in the host directory *The sample config will be avaible afer the first run
+*Rename the sample config to ddclient.conf in the host directory *The sample config will be avaible afer the first run *Configure Gmail credentials in mail.rxt(avaible after first run) (used as mail relay) Dont forget to setup reciving email address in ddclient.conf
+*For enabling mail theese variables need to be added to the run command "-h ddclient.local" "-v MAIL=yes"

 **Run container**